 Children who are sexually exploited are likely to experience both short-term and long-term consequences in terms of their physical and mental health, their current relationships and those in the future (including attachment to their own children), their education and consequently future employment and career prospects.
-Child sexual exploitation is a complex issue and it can sometimes be difficult to separate the indicators from 'normal' adolescent behaviour.
-It is therefore imperative that professionals and volunteers working within Maltby Learning Trust are alert to risk factors, including online behaviours, and take actions to report concerns.
+Child sexual exploitation is a complex issue and it can sometimes be difficult to identify and assess CSE, and to separate the indicators from 'normal' adolescent behaviour.
+It is therefore imperative that professionals and volunteers working for Maltby Learning Trust are alert to risk factors, including online behaviours and potential indicators of grooming and exploitation, and take actions to report concerns.